jbk2/fakebook/README.md

 ### Next ToDos:

-- Create User profile page - contains profile info and all of their posts (extend the Devise boilerplate view)
 - Build in omniauth Githuib Signin
 - Set up a mailer to welcome new users (ActiveJob)
 - Enable chat (actionCable (or Hotwire))